zhenyuzhang98/zhenyuzhang98.github.io/_pages/jottings.md

 - Aug 16

-Prof. Pi said, for those who does numerical simulation, a PRL costs about 340k.

-Another impressive statement was that, regarding the project that a student look down to, he said, "do you have to go for the Nobel Prize for every paper?"
+An impressive statement.
+Regarding the project that a student look down to, Prof. Shi Pi said, "do you have to go for the Nobel Prize for every paper?"